 - Better bugs and issues determination, due to the daily meetings.

-So the best about Agile testing is that it decreases the bugs cost (potentially huge as we already know) due to the early defects detection.
+So the best about Agile testing is that it decreases the cost of the bugs (potentially huge as we already know) due to the early defects detection.

 To Sum Up:

-In the days of inevitable online presence for each business, that wants to exist for its potential customers, the price companies pay for its employees’ code issues, and bugs is way too high to neglect the bug prevention and detection measures software testing can offer.
-In terms of the development and testing process optimisation, the Agile method has proven itself like the most efficient one from those currently existing on the market.
+In the days of inevitable online presence for each business, that wants to exist for its potential customers, the price companies pay for their employees’ code issues, and bugs are way too high to neglect the bug prevention and detection measures software testing can offer.
+In terms of the development and testing process optimization, the Agile method has proven itself like the most efficient one of those currently existing on the market.
 Still, whatever testing model you apply for your product, your costs, explicit and implicit, will be much lower than if you neglect software testing.